 Bats album #10, FOOTHILLS

 – our digi music store and other stuff to buy links

 – information on our upcoming gigs

 – and we’ll also drop in a few Bats Tales from time to time.

 We can chat with you through our comments boxes that you’ll find throughout the site and we’d love to hear your pick of favourite album, song, video, gig or a memory from the past.

-Here’s a video we made for It’s Not The Same when we were recording our last album, Free All The Monsters at Seacliff… and some lovely reviews below.
+Here’s a video we made for It’s Not The Same when we were recording our eighth album, Free All The Monsters at Seacliff… and some lovely reviews below.

 FREE ALL THE MONSTERS